 Project Puffin offers hands-on activities for children in grades 3-6 that meet Maine learning standards.
 The classes are taught by Susan Schubel, winner of a 2008 Disney Conservation Hero Award and by Susan Meadows, Manager of Project Puffin Visitor Center.
-Each year they visit about 25 Maine schools and provide multiple, serial visits to more than 1,500 students.
+12-15 schools are visited annually, with approx. 900 students served.
 Scholarship assistance is available to participating schools.

 MAINE COAST PUFFIN RESTORATION (and Seabird Conservation Around the World): The groundbreaking work of restoring a seabird colony began in 1973 on a tiny island in Muscongus Bay.
 Today the restoration techniques are used successfully around the world for many different species.
 This inspiring story can be told with a slide show, or in a “show and tell” format with props.
 You’ll learn about the biology of puffins, threats faced by seabirds, and what people are doing to make a positive difference in the world.